skiadas/Calc2Course/syllabus.md

 ### Exams

-There will be two midterms, on Wednesday, October 7th and Monday, November 9th, and a final/3rd midterm during finals week. **You have to be here for the exams**.
+There will be two midterms, on Monday, February 10th and Monday, March 20th, and a final/3rd midterm during finals week. **You have to be here for the exams**.
 If you have conflicts with these days, let me know as soon as possible.
 Do not plan your vacation before you are aware of the finals schedule.
 In terms of your final grade, the exams you did better on will weigh more.

 ### Getting Help